 Feature Description Auto-login Auto-login and sessions access request launch enhances security and compliance by never exposing the account credentials to the user.
 Activity Center Using the Activity Center, you can quickly and easily view all actions executed by Safeguard for Privileged Passwords users and integrated processes.
 Activity Center reports can be searched, customized, and filtered to zero in on the actions of a single user or to audit a variety of actions across a subset of departments.
 In addition, you can schedule queries, and save or export the data.
 Always online Safeguard for Privileged Passwords Appliances can be clustered to ensure high availability.
-Passwords and sessions can be requested
+Passwords and sessions can be requested from any appliance in a Safeguard for Privileged Passwords cluster.

-Feature Description from any appliance in a Safeguard for Privileged Passwords cluster.
-This distributed clustering design also enables the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
+Feature Description This distributed clustering design also enables the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 Approval Anywhere Leveraging One Identity Starling, you can approve or deny any access request anywhere without being on the VPN.
-Cloud support Safeguard for Privileged Passwordscan be run in the cloud using Azure.
+Cloud support Safeguard for Privileged Passwordscan be run in the cloud using Azure or AWS.
 Directory integration You can leverage your existing directory infrastructure (such as Microsoft Active Directory).
 You import directory users and directory groups.
 Directory users authenticate to Safeguard for Privileged Passwords with their directory credentials.
+Managed account users cannot be members of the Protected Users AD Security Group.
 Active Directory and LDAP data is automatically synchronized by asset or identity and authentication providers schema as shown in the following lists.
 Asset schema list